yaraalaa0/2d_holonomic_robot/README.md

 download the repository into your ros workspace

-catkin_make (in the root of your workspace)
+in the root of your workspace:

+$ catkin_make

-rosrun my_srv2 tserver
+$ rosrun my_srv2 tserver

-rosrun stage_ros stageros $(rospack find aignment1)/world/exercise.world
+$ rosrun stage_ros stageros $(rospack find aignment1)/world/exercise.world

-rosrun assignment1 controller
+$ rosrun assignment1 controller